Chart Color Schemes

 Crows Nest's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data for Crows Nest shows excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The area has very low prevalence of common health conditions across all age groups.
-Private health cover is exceptionally high at approximately 78% of the total population (4,145 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Health outcomes data shows excellent results for Crows Nest, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has a very low prevalence of common health conditions across all age groups.
+Approximately 78% of the total population (4,145 people) have private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.

-Mental health issues and asthma are the most common medical conditions, affecting 7.6% and 7.4% of residents respectively.
-A significant majority, 76.8%, report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Mental health issues and asthma are the most common medical conditions, affecting 7.6 and 7.4% of residents respectively.
+Additionally, 76.8% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents have low chronic condition prevalence.
-The area has 12.7% of residents aged 65 and over (674 people), lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors are strong, with national rankings broadly in line with the general population.
+The area has 12.8% of residents aged 65 and over (679 people), lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health